 - 1. Reserve a room with the unit concentration you are pursuing: - a.
-Artificial Intelligence: CIDSE front desk (BYENG), - b.
+Artificial Intelligence: SCAI front desk, - b.
 Electrical Engineering: See the Academic Advisor - c.
-Mechanical & Aerospace Engineering: See the Academic Advisor - d.
-Systems Engineering: See the Academic Advisor - 2.
+Mechanical & Aerospace Engineering: See the Academic Advisor at least 15 days prior to planned defense date. - d.
+Systems Engineering: See the Academic Advisor - e.
+Biomedical Engineering: See the Academic Advisor at least 15 days prior to planned defense date. - 2.
 Submit an electronic version of your abstract with title, full names of your committee members, defense date/time/place, and your name as you want it to appear on the defense announcement within your unit for announcement purposes.
 (See the unit academic advisor) - 3.
 Schedule your defense on My ASU at least 10 working days prior to the defense with the Graduate College.